 - Carrots: No need to peel your carrots–just wash them well and chop!
 Feel free to substitute with sweet potato or butternut squash.

-- Plant-based ground beef: I like to use Abbott’s plant-based ground beef.
+- Plant-based ground beef: I like to use Abbot’s Butcher plant-based ground beef.
 You can also use crumbled tofu or any protein of your choosing.

 Please take note that this is important information about the ingredients used in this recipe and the FULL recipe with measurements and details can be found DOWN BELOW (scroll to it) in the recipe card.